rpf13/Do-You-Know-It/README.md

 I quickly came up with another solution, using Flexbox, which I have already studied quite a lot during my first portfolio project.
 With this, I did a refactoring of the whole structure and ended up with a beautiful, simple and clean but completely responsive layout.
 I am very happy with the result.

 However, I had to adjust the scope again.
-To be honest, I have started this project from the wrong end but this has teached me a lot.
+To be honest, I have started this project from the wrong end, but this has teached me a lot.
 In the next project, I will definitely take another approach.
-My aim was a bit too high to start with, without knowing all the complex details, some of the features I wanted to implement, will require.
+My aim was a bit too high to start with, without knowing all the complex technical details, some of the features I wanted to implement, would require.
 I should have studied them first.
 The whole re-scoping did then impact my initial design idea, which brought up other issues.

 End of the story: I HAVE LEARNED A LOT!

 ### JavaScript

 In order to attack the JavaScript part, I have started with brainstorming about the functions needed in the game.
 I wanted to have a clear plan, or at least an estimate about the logic to be built.
 I have created and constantly updated a Mind Map to visually display the logic.
 It also shows the connection between the functions, which is calling which.
 Furthermore, some key elements / task in each function are added to explain the purpose better.
+The Java Script code also contains a lot of quite detailed explanation for each function.
+To me, as a beginner, such descriptions are the key to follow the code and I wanted to make sure, it is clearly described inside the code, what each function does.
+I am always very thankful, if others are following the same approach, when writing their code - it helps a lot to quickly understand.

 ![JS Functions MindMap](docs/wireframes/js_functions.png)

 ### Ruby Script to fetch the questions via API

 The questions for the quiz are stored on a local file called questions.js.
-I did not "invent" the questions myself, the are taken from the [https://opentdb.com/], via a generated API request URL on their page.
+I did not "invent" the questions myself, they are taken from the [https://opentdb.com/], via a generated API request URL on their page.
 The source format, when fetching the api is different than the format, I have used in the quiz.
 I did definitely not want to re-format them by hand and since due to my dayjob, I have some (beginner) knowledge in Ruby, I have chosen Ruby to fetch the API and reformat the output, save the result in a file on my development machine.

 -> It is totally clear to me, that I have to "translate" this script to Java Script, since the whole procedure is very well possible with Java Script, but given the time available for this project, I did choose to use Ruby first, and do the JS script later.